ltecot/rand_smoothing_indep_vars/README.md

 This file plots the data created by the "certify.py" and "create_clean_acc_data.py" files.
 Instead of argument parameters, this file relies on simply commenting and uncommenting different varaibles to change what is plotted.
 Examples for each of the plots used in our paper can be found in the file.

 To plot data from your own results, you will first need to download the CSV data from Tensorboard.
-First make sure the run you want is visible by checking the box corresponding to the run on the left side.
+In the Tensorboard GUI, first make sure the run you want is visible by checking the box corresponding to the run on the left side.
 Then check the "Show data download links" box in the top left, click the drop-down option below the plot you want, select the desired run, and hit the CSV button to the right to download the CSV file.

 The variables in this file should be pointed to each run's downloaded Tensorboard CSV as follows (with model_choice replaced with whatever model option you want to plot):